heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 - Dockerfile with command.
 - Dockerfile with entrypoint and command.
 - Dockerfile with run and copy commands.
-- Dockerfile with build arguments.
+- Docker run with ports.

 Carefully read the README files to understand how to run them and what they do.